valley-behavioral-health/Data-Science/present.md

 </div>

-Get list of `Clientid`s of hospitalized pts and filter whole dataset to include only those patients.
+Get list of `Clientid`s of hospitalized pts and filter the whole dataset to get a dataframe of only those patients.

 ```python